oracle-livelabs/spatial-graph/spatial-studio/workshops/install-spatial-studio-mp/introduction/introduction.md

 ### About Oracle Spatial Studio

-Oracle Spatial Studio (Spatial Studio) is a web application providing self-service access to the spatial capabilities of Oracle Database.
+Oracle Spatial Studio (Spatial Studio) is a web application providing self-service access to the spatial capabilities of Oracle AI Database.
 While these capabilities have historically required coding and/or use of 3rd party tools, Spatial Studio allows business users to create and share spatial analysis and interactive web maps using self-service GUIs.

   ![Image alt text](./images/spatial-studio.png "Spatial Studio")

-Spatial Studio operates on spatial data in Oracle Database, meaning tables and views that include Oracle's geometry data type.
+Spatial Studio operates on spatial data in Oracle AI Database, meaning tables and views that include Oracle's geometry data type.
 This data can be pre-existing spatial data or non-spatial data which is prepared using Spatial Studio to add geometries based on attributes.

 Spatial Studio is a Java EE application that may be deployed to Oracle Cloud from the Oracle Cloud Marketplace.
 Spatial Studio can also be deployed manually to Oracle WebLogic or Jetty, or as a self contained pre-deployed Quick Start for testing.